DerYokoya/NoteApp/README.md

 - Building **persistent systems (session recovery)**
 - Creating **responsive and intuitive UI workflows**
 - Applying the **controller pattern** to decompose a large UI class into focused, testable units
+- Implementing **live, event-driven text analysis** (spell check) using Qt's `QSyntaxHighlighter`, scoped for performance on a per-block basis

 ---